-FI's proposed shortest maturity assumption of 2.5 years is expected to increase the total capital requirements of affected banks by between 0.2-0.7 percentage points.
-This estimate is based on the banks' own calculations used for the capital requirements from Q3 2015.
+A maturity floor of 2.5 years is expected to increase the total capital requirements of affected banks by 0.2-0.7 percentage points.
 The average impact on the total capital requirement is 0.5 percentage points.

-The impact on the CET 1 capital requirement on average is 0.2-0.6 percentage points, with an average increase of 0.4 percentage points.
+The impact on the CET 1 capital requirement is on average 0.2-0.6 percentage points, with an average increase of 0.4 percentage points.
 This corresponds to 1-4 per cent of the banks' current total capital requirements.